Act One: “Think Globally, Act Locally.” , 2007-8

 The unique, collaborative relationship between SCH and Cherry Hill Township resulted in our community becoming a Sustainable Jersey Certified Community (one of only 30 in the state) in November of 2009.
 Sustainable Jersey â„¢ is a certification program for municipalities in New Jersey that want to go green, save money, and take steps to sustain their quality of life over the long term.
 The “Green Team”, made up of township staff and community members continue to meet regularly and received the newest “Silver” level Â of certification in November of 2011.

 Act Four:Â Collaboration and Partnerships, 2011-13

-Sustainable Cherry Hill continues to operate in a positive, collaborative manner, supporting the sustainability efforts of neighboring communities, Cherry Hill Township, Camden County, the Cherry Hill School District and the region.Â Our community led Task Forces continue to thrive in areas such as alternative transportation, gardening, building/business, health, regional partnerships.Â Now approaching our 5th year as an official non-profit organization, it is estimated that we have reached almost 20,000 people through our Art Blooms Earth Festival, educational programs, outreach and networking events and have mentored dozens of other towns in South Jersey.
+Sustainable Cherry Hill continues to operate in a positive, collaborative manner, supporting the sustainability efforts of neighboring communities, Cherry Hill Township, Camden County, the Cherry Hill School District and the region.Â Our community led Task Forces continue to thrive in areas such as alternative transportation, gardening, building/business, health, regional partnerships.Â Now in our 7th year as a non-profit organization, it is estimated that we have reached almost 20,000 people through our Art Blooms Earth Festival, educational programs, outreach and networking events and have mentored dozens of other towns in South Jersey.